Mariah710/Mariah710/README.md

 - Proficient in: Microsoft Office and Teams.
 I also am well associated with using zoom
 - Skills: I would say I'm creative.
 I like to try new things.
 I can be a leader or work well in a team.
 I'm driven to obtain good grades and I'm not afraid of a challenge.
 I love to help in any wat that I can.
 I'm detail-oriented.

+## Projects

+Assistant in Special Education classsroom
+I had the wonderful opportunity to spend 45 minutes every day in the special education classroom at my local middle school during my senior year of high school.
+I was able to work with a variety of students with many different needs.
+I helped them with reading and math.
+It was a great way for me to learn that everyone communicates and does things differently.
+Our differences are what makes us valuable in the work force.

 ## Let's Connect!

 - Here is my https://www.linkedin.com/in/mariah-senn-4a0933151/ profile